Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

+Signal: <span style="color:darkgreen"><strong>✅ Improvement</strong></span>

+- _From 2010 to 2021, the age-standardized YLLs fell from 584 → 551 per 100k (−6%)._

 Chronic obstructive pulmonary disease (COPD) is often called a “smoker’s disease,” but it’s more accurately the long-term scarring of the lungs from years of exposure to cigarettes, polluted air, and other noxious particles.
 Once damage accumulates, it limits airflow permanently, leaving many patients struggling with breathlessness, recurrent infections, and in severe cases, respiratory failure.
-From 2010 to 2021, the age-standardized YLL rate fell from 584 → 551 per 100k (−6%).

-The risk profile for COPD is clear:
+**Key risk contributors (GBD 2021)**

 - Smoking (27.8k DALYs in 2021; strong evidence)
 - Particulate matter pollution (33.2k DALYs; strong evidence)

+**Risk Factor Table**

 | Risk Name                    | Outcome Name                          |   Risk-Outcome Score |   Star Rating | 2021 DALYS (in thousands)   | Risk Type                   |
 |:-----------------------------|:--------------------------------------|---------------------:|--------------:|:----------------------------|:----------------------------|
 | Smoking                      | Chronic obstructive pulmonary disease |                 0.54 |             4 | 27800 (22200 to 32900)                       | Behavioural                 |
 | Particulate matter pollution | Chronic obstructive pulmonary disease |                 0.44 |             4 | 33200 (26700 to 41300)                       | Environmental/ Occupational |

-Together, these exposures explain more than half of COPD deaths and DALYs in the US.
-That makes COPD one of the most preventable major killers, as in theory, if smoking were eliminated and air quality were improved, the majority of cases could be avoided.
+*Attribution:*: Together, these exposures explain more than half of COPD deaths in the US.

 <details markdown="1">
   <summary><strong>View YLL Table</strong></summary>